 Toweling is often the downfall of great hair and one sure-fire way to raise the cuticle, which will result in frizz and tangles.
 "My best advice is to not towel-dry the hair too much because that generates frizz and poufiness," says Marco Santini, owner of Davines Ion Studio in New York City.

 Instead of rushing to sop up excess moisture, take a gentler approach.
 "It's not about roughing your hair up to get the moisture out quickly," says Moore.
 "In fact, it's the opposite.
 Make sure you get as much of the moisture out with your towel as possible, but not too aggressively."

 Swapping in a microfiber towel for your old terry one is a start since the tiny fabric particles are far gentler on the hair cuticle than cotton is.
 (And skip the T-shirt—that's a myth.)
 Use it to dab and very gently squeeze your locks until you're no longer dripping.

 Use a Leave-In Product

-Even if it's just with coconut oil, nourishing your hair with something is key for avoiding frizz and getting definition.
+Even if it's just with coconut oil (which some people love), nourishing your hair with something is key for avoiding frizz and getting definition.
 Work a leave-in conditioner or styling cream into damp hair as you scrunch.
 And don't be stingy—you want to make sure all your hair is evenly coated.